UWPCE-PythonCert/ProgrammingInPython/source/modules/DictsAndSets.rst

 https://docs.python.org/3.6/library/collections.html

-**NOTE:** In Python 3.6, dicts were optimized in a way that happens to preserve order.
-But this is considered an implementation detail.
-Do not count on it!
-If you want order preserved, use OrderedDict.
+**NOTE:** As of Python 3.6, dicts do preserve order.
+But they are not full featured ordered objects.
+If you want a "properly" ordered object, use ``OrderedDict``.